aroberson/common-client-parent/README.md

 [![License](https://img.shields.io/badge/License-EPL%201.0-red.svg)](https://opensource.org/licenses/EPL-1.0)
 # common-client-parent
 ## Description
 This repository contains a library that provides common functionality for service client libraries.
+For example, it provides service task handling functions such as service task reponses, timeouts, and errors.

 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io][documentation].